Prospect Tower Apartments

 No analysis available

-I looked for phrases like 'lease expires', 'ground lease ends', 'leasehold expiring', or a 4-digit expiration year, but nothing was stated.
-Since the remarks do not identify a leasehold or any expiry date, the year remains unknown.
+I looked for phrases like "lease expires," "ground lease ends," "leasehold expiring," or any 4-digit lease-end year, but nothing was stated.
+Since the remarks do not provide a lease expiration date, this stays unknown.

-I searched the public remarks for explicit VA-loan approval language and found none.
-Because there is no current value provided and no supporting text, this is treated as not evidenced in the listings.
+I searched the public remarks for explicit VA-loan approval language such as "VA approved" or "VA financing" and found none.
+With no supporting text, this remains unconfirmed and is treated as not evidenced in the remarks.

 No analysis available